Jorn Barger: Weblog

 Barger has also been recognized for his contribution to the emergence of the blogosphere.
 He was nominated among the "visionaries who changed the face of the Web in 1998" in CNET's Web Innovator Awards for having "inspired the Web Log community."
 Barger's work has been judged "seminal," and he reportedly "set the tone for a million blogs to come."
 An ACM paper discusses Barger and Chris Gulker, along with other early bloggers such as Raphael Carter, as the originators of blogging as a networked practice.

 In September 1999, Barger posted one of the first in-depth examinations of weblogs, the "Weblog FAQ," and he led a weblog forum between August 1999 and April 2000.

 In December 1999, Barger linked to a passage by anti-zionist critic Israel Shahak, which drew a concerned response from a fellow blogger and led to allegations of anti-Semitism.
 Subsequently, criticism of Israel and Judaism became a staple of Robot Wisdom Weblog and the site came to carry slogans in the header banner, such as "judaism [sic] is racism is incompatible with democracy," that many readers and fellow bloggers found "objectionable."
 Along with a reduced posting schedule and intermittent cessation of updates after 2000, Barger's unexpected anti-Israel turn has been cited as a main contributing factor to a "slow fade-out" of the site's popularity and reputation.

-In 2000 Barger felt he had exhausted the formal possibilities of weblogs, and began to explore the timeline format, annotating each timeline entry with a link to a relevant resource.

 Robot Wisdom has stopped updating or gone offline repeatedly for protracted periods of time.
 By December 2001, Barger was experiencing financial difficulties that he announced would cause an interruption in keeping Robot Wisdom online.
 The site then went offline for a couple of months.
 Barger allowed his domain registration to lapse in early 2005, but managed to bring the site back online a few weeks later.
 Robot Wisdom went offline again in late January 2007.
 On 10 February, Barger placed a note on his Robot Wisdom Auxiliary weblog soliciting $10 (US) donations, payable to his web host, to help "save robotwisdom.com".
 By 12 February, Robotwisdom.com was online again.

-Barger has experimented with Robot Wisdom as a revenue-generator, soliciting advertisements in 2000, and, in 2005, donations via PayPal, yet never made "any money from his Web log."
+Barger has experimented with monetizing Robot Wisdom soliciting advertisements in 2000, and, in 2005, donations via PayPal, yet never made "any money from his Web log."

-Since October 2006, Barger has maintained the Robot Wisdom Auxiliary "to supplement the Robot Wisdom link blog."
-Barger also started a weblog called Canon 2.0 on Blogger.
-The datestamps on both these blogs seem to end in October 2008.
-Barger posted to a Twitter account as @robotwisdom until 2013.
-Then he announced continuing twitblogging at a more personal style @bnroj.